abjin/convert-to-pdf/README.md

 ---

 ### 6. Save the Quick Action
-Give your workflow a name (e.g., "Convert PPT to PDF") and save it.
+Give your workflow a name (e.g., "Convert to PDF") and save it.

 ## How to Use
-1. In Finder, select the PowerPoint files you want to convert.
+1. In Finder, select the PowerPoint or Word files you want to convert.
 2. Right-click to open the context menu.
-3. Navigate to Quick Actions > "Convert PPT to PDF".
+3. Navigate to Quick Actions > "Convert to PDF".
 4. Wait for the conversion process to complete.

 <img src="img/img-05.png" width="300">